 - Wash utensils, bowls, baking pans and cutting boards, and countertops with warm, soapy water.

-- DO NOT eat or allow children to eat or play with raw dough products made with any brand of flour or baking mix before cooking.
+- DO NOT eat, taste, or allow children to eat or play with raw dough products or baking mix before cooking.

 - DO NOT keep recalled flour.
 Throw it away.

 - DO NOT let children use raw dough for crafts or play clay.

 - DO NOT use products that contain raw flour, like cake mix, to make ready-to-eat products like milkshakes.